 This is what the two images look like when I finish cleaning up the photograph of the white horse.

 One horse in a wide open landscape might be interesting, but I want to add a bit more interest.
-So I’m going to copy the second picture of horses and add it to my composition.
+So I copied the second picture of horses and added it to my composition.

 But the second picture of horses isn’t where I want it because Photoshop automatically pastes new images into the center of the main image.
 Each new image automatically covers the last previous one.

-I also want to move my horses around to get the best possible arrangement.
-In order to do this, I have to be able to select each copied image and the layer it’s on.
+You can also move each image around the picture plane by selecting each layer.
 To do this, open the Window drop down menu and click on LAYERS.
 This opens the Layers dialogue box, which you can see at the bottom of the illustration below.

-In that window, Layer 2 is selected.
-That’s the layer with the red horses on it.
+Layer 2 is selected.
+That’s the layer with the red horses.
 As long as Layer 2 is selected, I can click anywhere on the image and grab hold of the red horses.
 By holding down the mouse button and dragging the mouse, I can move those red horses anywhere I want them.

 Even up into the sky, where I can get a better look at them, make sure I’ve removed all the stray bits I don’t want, and do whatever other work might be necessary.

-Repeat steps 3-5 for each element you want to work with.
+Repeat steps 3-5 for each layer you want to work with.